ljxzs-jjlzs/ProcessBench/README.md

 ## Evaluation

-You can refer to the [code](./code) folder for the evaluation code and the prompt templates we use in this work.
+You can refer to the [code](./code) folder for the evaluation code and the prompt templates we use in this work